CityofToronto/bdit_data-sources/volumes/short_term_counting_program/README.md

 - `traffic.artery_traffic_signals` - A lookup view between artery codes and px numbers that have traffic signals.

 - `traffic.artery_objectid_pavement_asset` - A lookup view between artery codes and objectid.
 Used, for example, to link an arterycode to pavement asset information in vz_analysis.gcc_pavement_asset.
 This view uses the intermediate table `gis_shared_streets.centreline_pavement_180430` which was last updated three years ago and it will be updated via issue [Update pavement assets #620](https://github.com/CityofToronto/bdit_data-sources/issues/620).

+## Cycling Seasonality Adjustment

+A model was developed to adjust cycling counts for before after evaluations of new infrastructure based on sparse counts.
+It can be found in the [`cycling_seasonality`](cycling_seasonality/) folder